A2osX/A2osX/.Docs/Shell Developers Guide.md

 		ECHO message
 	FI

-> The single line notation allows these sample scripts to be significantly shorter; there operation is not affected.
+> The single line notation allows these sample scripts to be significantly shorter; their operation is not affected.
 Also note, you are not limited to a single command line between the IF/ELSE/FI statements.
 See the documentation of the IF command for more information.

 This script demonstrates the usage of the various "Check" Conditions.